mjordan/islandora_riprap/README.md

 1. Go to Drupal's "Configuration" menu.
 1. In the "Islandora" section, click on the "Fixity auditing" link.
-1. Add your options.
+1. Adjust your config options.

-## Current maintainer:
+## Current maintainer

 * [Mark Jordan](https://github.com/mjordan)